carbon-language/carbon-lang/docs/design/interoperability/primitive_types.md

 ### 32-bit vs 64-bit and platform compatibility

-At present, we plan to provide conversion methods that provide an appropriately-sized Carbon type for a given C++ API.
+At present, we plan to provide conversion functions that provide an appropriately-sized Carbon type for a given C++ API.

-Pros:

-- Avoids introducing new interoperability-specific types into Carbon.

-Cons:

-- Methods introduce conversion overhead.
-- Creates a layer of indirection when calling C++ APIs cross-platform.
-  - Users may forget to convert, resulting in accidentally platform-specific code.
+We may want to consider alternatives because the layer of indirection this creates could be forgotten, resulting in accidentally platform-specific code.

 #### Provide variable size types